-The number of construction-zone accidents is likely climbing as well, after following the general trend-recently broken-of overall decreases in highway crashes.
+The number of construction zone accidents is likely climbing as well, after following the general trend-recently broken-of overall decreases in highway crashes.
 Based on data provided by the Federal Highway Administration, fatal crashes are more likely to involve large trucks when they happen in work zones.
 About 25 percent of fatal work-zone crashes involve large trucks, while these vehicles are factors in only 12 percent of all highway fatalities.

 Preparation, attention and obedience to signs and signals are the keys to driving safely in construction zones.
-Traveling through work zones can be frustrating, but planning, patience and awareness can ease the strain and make these spaces safer for you and the workers and motorists around you.
-As a professional driver, maturely handling the tense atmosphere of a construction zone is an important job responsibility.
+Traveling through work zones can be frustrating, but planning, patience and awareness can ease the strain and make these spaces safer for your drivers and the workers and motorists around them.
 Here are nine tips to help you steer clear of accidents: